grzesiekkedzior/Tree/README.md

 void printTree(String directory);
 ```
  * Add new shortcut to Arguments enum class.
- * Add this shortcut to help file inside resource.
+ * Add this shortcut to Help class.
  * Add new condition to Main class.

  #### Tree use help from [JColor](https://github.com/dialex/JColor) library to colorize some printed strings.
 You can simply use its too.